Skin protection products, special skin protection products - personal protective equipment

 below +15 degrees - more than 3 hours.

-At a temperature of 10 degrees and below, overheating is not observed.
-At the same time, in order to maintain the greatest efficiency when using protective clothing in conditions of various outside temperatures, it should be worn at a temperature of +15 degrees and above, as a rule, on linen, from 0 to +15 degrees over summer uniforms, from 0 to - 10 degrees over winter uniforms and below -10 degrees over a padded jacket worn on uniforms.
+At temperatures of 10 degrees and below, overheating is not observed.
+At the same time, in order to maintain maximum performance when using protective clothing in conditions of different outside temperatures, it should be worn at a temperature of +15 degrees and above, as a rule, on underwear, from 0 to +15 degrees over summer clothing, from 0 to - 10 degrees over winter uniforms and below -10 degrees over a padded jacket worn over the uniform.

-In all cases, light protective suits are worn over uniforms, and rubber boots, as a rule, are worn on footcloths or socks, and at low temperatures - on warm footcloths.
-In winter conditions, a warm comforter is worn under the hood.
+In all cases, light protective suits are worn over uniforms, and rubber boots, as a rule, are worn over foot wraps or socks, and at low temperatures - over warm foot wraps.
+In winter conditions, a warm balaclava is worn under the hood.

-All work related to prolonged exposure to isolating protective equipment must be monitored by a medical service.
+All work associated with prolonged stay in isolating protective equipment must be supervised by a medical service.

-In the system of measures to protect the population from the damaging factors of technological disasters, natural disasters, mass diseases, a significant place is given to medical personal protective equipment.
-They are intended for prophylaxis and first aid to the population exposed to radiation, chemical and other damaging factors of technological and natural disasters.
-With their help, it is possible to prevent or significantly weaken the damaging effect of these factors on the human body and increase its resistance to them.
+In the system of measures to protect the population from the damaging factors of technological disasters, natural Disasters, mass diseases, a significant place is given to medical personal protective equipment.
+They are intended for prevention and provision of first aid to the population exposed to radiation, chemical and other damaging factors of technological and natural disasters.
+With their help, you can prevent or significantly weaken the damaging effect of these factors on the human body and increase its resistance to them.

-Means of skin protection are intended to protect open areas of skin, clothing, equipment and footwear from the ingress of droplet-liquid agents and SDYAV, pathogens of infectious diseases, radioactive substances, and also partially from exposure to light radiation.
-They are subdivided into service (OZK, L-1) and improvised (household clothing).
-According to the principle of operation, service agents are divided into filtering (air-permeable) and insulating (air-tight).
+Skin protection products are intended to protect open areas of skin, clothing, equipment and shoes from exposure to droplet-liquid agents and toxic substances, pathogens of infectious diseases, radioactive substances, and also partially from exposure to light radiation.
+They are divided into service (OZK, L-1) and improvised (items of household clothing).
+According to the principle of action, standard means are divided into filtering (air-permeable) and insulating (air-tight).

-Filtering means of skin protection include a set of filtering clothes from the Western Federal District.
-It consists of a special cut cotton overalls impregnated with a solution of a special paste - chemicals that trap OM vapors (adsorption type), as well as men's underwear (shirt and underpants), a cotton comforter and two pairs of footcloths (one of which is impregnated with the same composition, as the jumpsuit).
-Underwear, a comforter and an untreated pair of footcloths are used in order to prevent the overalls from scuffing the skin and irritating them from the impregnating composition.
+Filtering skin protection products include a set of filter clothing in the Western Federal District.
+It consists of a specially cut cotton overalls, impregnated with a solution of a special paste - chemical substances that retain OM vapors (adsorption type), as well as men's underwear (shirt and long johns), a cotton balaclava and two pairs of foot wraps (one of which is impregnated with the same composition, same as overalls).
+Underwear, a balaclava and an unimpregnated pair of foot wraps are used to prevent the overalls from abrading the skin and irritating it from the impregnating composition.

-Insulating skin protection made of airtight materials can be airtight (suits, overalls that cover the entire human body and protect against drops and vapors of organic matter) or non-hermetic (raincoats, capes, aprons, etc.) which mainly protect against dripping - liquid OV (SDYAV): OZK set, light protective suit L-1, protective overalls or suit.
+Insulating skin protection products made from airtight materials can be sealed (suits, overalls that cover the entire human body and protect against drops and vapors of chemical agents) or non-sealed (raincoats, capes, aprons, etc.) which mainly protect against droplets -liquid agents (SDYAV): OZK set, light protective suit L-1, protective overalls or suit.

-The protective effect of insulating materials is based on the property of protective films to retain OM for a certain time, i.e. prevent them from penetrating the inner surface of these materials.
-The following requirements are imposed on protective materials: they must be elastic, frost-resistant, moisture-proof, as well as resistant to degassing, disinfection and withstand long-term storage.
+The protective effect of insulating materials is based on the property of protective films to retain OM for a certain time, i.e. prevent their penetration onto the inner surface of these materials.
+The following requirements are imposed on protective materials: they must be elastic, frost-resistant, moisture-proof, and also resistant to degassing, disinfection and withstand long-term storage.

-The protective properties of insulating materials are determined by the following values: protective power and water absorption.
+The protective properties of insulating materials are determined by the following values: protective power and wetness.

-Protective power is the time from the moment the droplet or vaporous agent is exposed to the front side of the material until vapors appear on the inside, causing minimal damage.
+Protective power is the time from the moment of exposure to a liquid or vapor agent on the front side of the material until vapor appears on its back side, causing minimal damage.

-The soakability is the time from the moment the droplet-liquid agent is exposed to the front side of the material until it appears on the wrong side in a liquid state.
+Wetting is the time from the moment of exposure of the liquid agent to the front side of the material until it appears on the reverse side in a liquid state.

-Protective power and water absorption are expressed in hours or minutes.
-The value of the protective power and soakability is significantly influenced by the temperature, the thickness of the protective film and its nature, the nature of the OM.
+Protective power and wetness are expressed in hours or minutes.
+The amount of protective power and wetness is significantly influenced by temperature, the thickness of the protective film and its nature, and the nature of the RH.

-As the temperature rises, the rate of penetration of OM increases.
-In this regard, in winter conditions, the protective power of skin protection products is much higher than in summer.
+As the temperature increases, the rate of penetration of OM increases.
+In this regard, in winter conditions the protective power of skin protection products is much greater than in summer.

 Materials based on butyl rubber, polyisobutylene and some synthetic resins have the greatest protective power.

-A combined-arms protective kit together with a gas mask is used to protect against OV, SDYAV, as well as to protect the skin, uniforms, shoes and equipment from contamination with radioactive substances, BS, light radiation and incendiary mixtures.
+The combined arms protective kit, together with a gas mask, is used to protect against chemical agents, explosives, as well as to protect the skin, uniforms, shoes and equipment from contamination with explosives, BS, light radiation and incendiary mixtures.

 The combined arms kit includes a protective raincoat, protective stockings and protective gloves.
-Combined-arms protective kit, as a rule, is used in combination with impregnated uniforms and underwear.
+The combined arms protective kit is usually used in combination with impregnated uniforms and underwear.

 The protective raincoat is available in five sizes, depending on its length: